4 Tips for Writing a Positive Relationship

 3. The Characters Know Each Other Too Well

 Audiences love it when characters know each other too well.
 In fact, one character may know the other person better than that person knows himself.
 It’s like with Harry, Ron, and Hermione.
-As the series progresses, whenever Hermione is about to have a “Hermione moment,” where she goes off to inform Harry and Ron about something she read about, Harry and Ron exchange smiles.
+As the series progresses, whenever Hermione is about to have a “Hermione moment,” where she goes off to inform Harry and Ron about something she’s read, Harry and Ron exchange smiles.
 They know Hermione so well that they can sense where she is going, and they share in it.
 They actually both come to find her scholarly moments endearing.
 In the movies, we hear them finish her sentences.

 Hermione: I had some questions, so I decided to go to–